dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Friday.md

 \end{tikzcd}
 $$

-Gives a "dual special Lagrangian torus fibration".
+Gives a "dual special Lagrangian torus fibrations".

 "Wrapped" Fukaya category: objects are lagrangians ("wrapped" at infinity), morphisms are Floer homology?
 Equivalent to sheaves on a site for quasi-projective varieties?